rafaelmnatali/k8s-gcp/README.md

 - [Securing an application](#securing-an-application)
 - [Deploying a stateful application](#deploying-a-stateful-application)

+> Use the Table of Contents on the top-left corner to explore all options.

 ## Ansible

 [Ansible](https://www.ansible.com) is the tool of choice to implement automation.
 Ansible is one of the most utilised automation tools in the market and allows the creation of the automation necessary to run the `Kubernetes cluster.